The Truth About Vattel’s Description of Societies

 Domestic birth was not the criteria that would instill loyalty to America and the Constitution, it was American fathers.
 They were the native citizens who owed no allegiance to any foreign power and who would raise their sons with allegiance only to America and it’s Constitution, even if those sons happened by happenstance to have been born abroad.

 The founders were not afraid of one born abroad to an American father, -particularly if raised and educated in his own country.
 Which is preferable; a domestically born son of foreigners?
 Or a foreign-born son of Americans?
 Are both to be equally trusted?
-Who would you trust to baby-sit your young daughter, -or be her guardian?, -a child of a sibling, or a child of a stranger?
+Who would you trust to baby-sit your young daughter, -or be her guardian?, -the child of a sibling, or a child of a stranger?
 Why would it matter where your niece or nephew was born?

 by a.r. nash feb 2011 http://obama–nation.com